NEU-ABLE-LAB/ATLAS_FAST-par/readme.md

 # Usage

 To begin the simulation, metrics calculation, and controller scoring process, open Matlab and point it to the folder containing this `readme` file.
-This folder contains the following Matlab script.
+This folder contains the following Matlab scripts.
 In each of these scripts, only modify code in the `%% User Input Parameters` code section.

 This package contains the main function and 2 example setups as discribed below: